 Additional notes can be added using the same method described above.

-Saving and Viewing Save Status
+Saving and Viewing the Save Status

-Upon making changes to a script, the script configuration saves automatically.
+After making changes to a script, the script configuration saves automatically.
 To manually save the script, press

 Selecting the Script Language